 Don't put yourself in that position.
-Before you go to an interview for a babysitting job, take some time to prepare a sheet of references ahead of time.
+Before you go to an interview for a babysitting job, take some time to prepare a sheet of referees ahead of time.
 At some point during your babysitting career, someone is going to ask for them.
-So you might as well get them out of the way upfront.
+So you might as well get them out of the way up front.

 (Are you just getting started?
 Check out my article How To Start Babysitting with No Experience for 7 easy steps.)

 Babysitting references can really be helpful to put you ahead of the competition.
 It can mean the difference between finding work or not.